 FP MHSU 10.02

-Individuals with co-occurring mental health and substance use disorders receive coordinated treatment either directly or through active involvement with a cooperating service provider.
+People with co-occurring mental health and substance use disorders receive coordinated treatment either directly or through active involvement with a cooperating service provider.

 Interpretation: This standard is applicable to all programs regardless of the services offered.
-Organizations that only treat substance use disorders are expected to have the core capability to address co-occurring mental health conditions, and organizations that only treat mental health disorders are expected to have the core capability to address co-occurring substance use disorders.
+Organizations that only treat substance use disorders are expected to have the core capability to address co-occurring mental health disorders, and organizations that only treat mental health disorders are expected to have the core capability to address co-occurring substance use disorders.

 FP MHSU 10.03